-Prospective investors should carefully consider all the information in this Prospectus, including the risks and uncertainties described below, and under the section "Our Business" on page 113 and under "Financial Statements" on page 186, before making an investment in the NCDs.
+Prospective investors should carefully consider all the information in this Draft Prospectus, including the risks and uncertainties described below, and under the section "Our Business" on page 119 and under "Financial Statements" on page 193, before making an investment in the NCDs.
 The risks and uncertainties described in this section are not the only risks that we currently face.
 Additional risks and uncertainties not known to us or that we currently believe to be immaterial may also have an adverse effect on our business prospects, results of operations, cash flows and financial condition.
 The following risk factors are determined on the basis of their materiality.
-In determining the materiality of risk factors, we have considered risks which may not be material individually but may be material when considered collectively, which may have a qualitative impact though not quantitative, which may not be material at present but may have a material impact in the future.
+In determining the materiality of risk factors, we have considered risks which may not be material individually but may be material at present but may have a material impact in the future.
 Additional risks, which are currently unknown, if materializes, may in the future have a material adverse effect on our business, financial condition and results of operations.
-If any of the following or any other risks actually occur, our business prospects, results of operations, cash flows and financial condition could be adversely affected and the price of and the value of your investment in the NCDs could decline and you may lose all or part of your redemption amounts and/or interest amounts.
+If any of the following or any other risks actually occur, our business prospects, results of your investment in the NCDs could decline and you may lose all or part of your redemption amounts and/ or interest amounts.
 You should consult your own tax, financial and legal advisors about the particular consequences of an investment in the NCDs.